communitiesuk/delta-common-infrastructure/docs/security/05_terraform.md

 TODO: Use KMS to encrypt terraform state bucket

-TODO: Try and ensure state compromise would not directly compromise the environment So remove bastion SSH key, AWS access keys.
+TODO: Try and ensure state compromise would not directly compromise production (don't need to be as strict for test/staging) So remove AWS access keys/bastion SSH keys for production